bitcraftlab/Coding-Gestalt/07-code-and-compression/readme.md

    2. Fixed Token Size + Escape Codes (See also: UTF8)
    3. Seperator Token

-#### Excercises

-* Create a function to save black + white Images in RLE format
-* Create a function to load black + white Images in RLE format
-* Glitch the Image

 ## Delta Encoding

 Identify Differences between successive Tokens